MenxLi/metadent-app/doc/index.md

 MetaDent is a intra-oral image dataset, benchmark, and an annotation app for vision-language tasks in dentistry.
 This application is part of the MetaDent project.

-If you use this work, please kindly cite our paper:

 > **MetaDent: Labeling Clinical Images for Vision-Language Models in Dentistry**
 > _Meng-Xun Li†, Wen-Hui Deng†, Zhi-Xing Wu, Chun-Xiao Jin, Jia-Min Wu, Yue Han, James Kit Hon Tsoi, Gui-Song Xia*, Cui Huang*_